 Specifically, Conexxus is a sponsoring member of the US Payments Forum Petroleum Working Committee and all of the co-chairs, as well as a majority of the members of the group, are Conexxus members.
 Their collective expertise in the petroleum payments industry provides innovative solutions to migrating to EMV.

 Conexxus is also sponsoring the work on a petroleum industry initiative to define fleet card prompting using EMV tags (as opposed to track two equivalent data).
 This will allow for solutions that use point-to-point encryption to determine prompting requirements without sacrificing the security requirements for sensitive track data (where prompt data has historically existed).

 Will convenience and gas station retailers need additional equipment to process chip cards?

 The convenience store retailer will most likely have to upgrade or replace existing in-store and forecourt hardware and software technologies to exchange payment and transaction data with chip cards.
 Gas station and convenience store operators should work with their POS and forecourt dispenser vendors to understand the benefits, costs, and timelines for migrating to EMV certified solutions.

 Conexxus is committed to helping gas station merchants who want to become EMV compliant understand the requirements.
 Conexxus sponsors regular webinars that are of interest to the convenience store industry.
 These free webinars bring subject matter experts together to present on a variety of topics, including data security, tokenization, point-to-point encryption, and EMV.
 Past webinar slide decks are available here.
-To receive notices of future webinars, send an email to email@example.com.
+To receive notices of future webinars, sign up for our email notifications.

 If you can make it work in a gas station, you can make it work anywhere.